 Jocie Zenner Strom

-Want to guide new bracers through the bracing process?
-Sign up to become an official Scolios-us Bracing Mentor!
+Want to guide new scoli warriors as they begin on their scoliosis journey?
+Sign up to become an official Scolios-us Mentor!

 Our blog posts

 Rebuilding the Body & Mind Relationship Written by Megan Glahn Castille I am by no means a good skier.
 But, during my trip to Salt Lake City in January 2023, being a mediocre skier and tackling a black slope for the first time meant so much more than just that.
 To give you some background, Read more about Rebuilding the Body & Mind Relationship[…]

 Spinal Anatomy…and Scoliosis!
 Written by Emma Yuguchi Your spine is extremely complex and in fact – pretty remarkable!
 Throughout my scoliosis journey, I was intrigued at the amazing complexity of the spine.
 Although scoliosis can sometimes be confusing, it was fascinating to learn a little bit more about the backbone of my body.
 I remember Read more about Spinal Anatomy…and Scoliosis![…]

 Presentations for Scoliosis Warriors Heading Back to School Going back to school with your new scoliosis brace can be the perfect opportunity to teach your classmates about scoliosis!
 You might feel a little nervous going back to school with your brace, and that’s perfectly normal.
 Your classmates are probably curious about your brace, so giving Read more about Presentations for Scoliosis Warriors Heading Back to School[…]